 Over the course of a construction project, there are a wide variety of reasons that can require you to create a variation.
 Variations can also be initiated by a variety of entities, such as your project's funding source, a project owner, contractor, subcontractor and more.

 Below are common reasons that might lead you to create a variation over the course of a project:

 - Inaccurate or incomplete specifications

 - Unexpected job site conditions

 To create a variation in a Procore project, you must be granted the appropriate permissions on the client contract, commitment, funding or main contract that is changing.
 In addition, the steps you follow depend on your project's configuration settings:

 - Is the Change Events tool enabled or disabled?

-- How are variation tiers configured on your project's tools?
+- How are your variation tiers configured on your contract tools?

-The number of steps required to create a variation also depend upon the configuration settings of the Commitments and Main Contracts tools.
-To learn more about how these tool can be configured in Procore, see What are the different variation tiers?
+The number of steps required to create a variation depend on your project's configuration settings in the Commitments and Main Contracts tools.
+To learn more, see What are the different variation tiers in Project Financials?